susestudio/studio-help/400_use/500_xen-image.md

 along with SLE11 Xen guests.

 ### Xen and PXE
-For building xen guests on a PXE format, it is required to use mboot.c32 to be able to load the xen hypervisor via pxe.
-Here is an example how your *pxelinux.0.config.xen* should look like:
+For building Xen guests on a PXE format, it is required to use mboot.c32 to be able to load the xen hypervisor via pxe.
+Here is an example how your *pxelinux.0.config.xen* file should look like:

 <pre>
 DEFAULT KIWI-Boot